In this section:

 Ribbon recommends watching the average memory utilization for the interval periods.
 Memory utilization is relatively stable when compared to CPU utilization and does not really benefit from shorter sampling intervals.
 Memory utilization and CPU utilization, however, are controlled by the same timer settings and we recommend the 5-minute interval for both CPU and memory.

 The SBC Core uses the OAM Event Log memusage command to log the memory usage of each process over a configurable interval.
-The SBC generates a memory log which is uses to capture and log process heap memory usage over time.
+The SBC generates a memory log, which is used to capture and log process heap memory usage over time.
 The following limitations apply in this release: The number of bytes used by an active process are captured in the memory usage log file: Processes are identified by the log entries encoded by the system.
 For example, the format of a log entry: The memory usage details are logged to the hard drive in the directory: Use the log number to locate the correct log file.
 For example: where the 113 03282017 073341.007995:1.01.00.00006.MAJOR .PRS: memusage: 1516445696

 /var/log/sonus/sbx/evlog